ShivrajRajasekaran/Sorting-Algorithm/README.md

 ```
 '''
 Program to sort the elements in the list using the Selection Sort algorithm.
-Developed by: Keerthika N
+Developed by: SHIVRAJ R
-RegisterNumber: 21000385
+RegisterNumber: 23013397
 '''
 def selection_sort(nums):
     for i in range(len(nums)):